petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/using-manual-actions.md

 You can map standalone actions to buttons on pages ([content pages](#mapping-buttons-to-object-actions-in-content-pages) or [display page templates](#mapping-buttons-to-object-actions-in-display-page-templates)).

-If Liferay's out-of-the-box button fragment doesn't satisfy your use case, you can map actions to custom buttons by adding the attributes `data-lfr-editable-id="action"`  and `data-lfr-editable-type="action"` to their HTML code.
+If Liferay's out-of-the-box button fragment doesn't satisfy your use case, you can map actions to custom buttons by adding the attributes `data-lfr-editable-id="action"`  and `data-lfr-editable-type="action"` to their HTML tag.
 To learn more about adding attributes to fragments, see [Fragment Specific Tags and Attributes Reference](../../../developer-guide/reference/fragments/fragment-specific-tags-reference.md).

 Here is an example of an action-ready custom button: